webastien/eclim-ansible/README.md

 # Eclim installation via Ansible (draft / unfinished)

-This unfinished Ansible role is a WIP, I'm not sure to complete one day.
+This unfinished Ansible role is a WIP, I'm not sure to complete one day ([probably never](https://github.com/webastien/eclim-ansible/blob/master/README.md#why-i-decide-not-to-go-on-with)).
 I publish it anyway because it could be a starting point to install [Eclim](http://eclim.org).

 ## Important note